Elderly lady smiling at a man at desk

 • Commonwealth Seniors Health Card, which could give you access to cheaper prescriptions and other government-funded medical services, if you meet the health card's income test, which lets you earn more income than the Age Pension (the health card doesn't have an assets test)

-• Other types of support such as the Pensioner Concession Card, Disability Support Pension, Carer Payments/Allowances, and the Pension Loans Scheme.
+• Other types of pensions such as the Pensioner Concession Card, Disability Support Pension, Carer Payments/Allowances, and the Pension Loans Scheme.

 illustration of an elderly male holding a phone